kubernetes/kubernetes/docs/proposals/service-external-name.md

     LoadBalancerSourceRanges []string
 ```

-So, the proposal is to change it to:
+The proposal is to change it to:

 ```
 type ServiceSpec struct {